skillcoyne/SNV-Dev/README.txt

  on the number of patients.
 The resulting locations file is used in subsequent scripts.
 > ruby index_cogie_patient.rb <cogie.config file location>

 3. Run mdr_filter.rb with the config file from above.
-> ruby mdr_filter.rb  <cogie.config file location>

-4. TODO - rewrite run_analysis.rb script for Java MDR.
-    a.
-This step will output the require OAR scripts and run them on the cluster.
-    b.
-MDR parameters are set by the cogie.config script.
-Changing the max.max requires rerunning the mdr_filter script which creates the matrices.
+This script will apply the filter to the control and patient files and output mdr matrix files.
+It will then set up and run MDR on the cluster.
+MDR parameters are set by the cogie.config file.
 Currently the max settings are recommended as:  mdr.max = 2000, mdr.K = 3.
-With a lower mdr.max the K value can be increased.
+With a lower mdr.max
+the K value can be increased.
 If max is increased about 2000 K should not more than 2.
-    b.
 Parameters for the OAR scripts are also set up in the cogie.config file.

-5. Read through MDR summary and extract SNP sets.
+> ruby mdr_filter.rb  <cogie.config file location>

 NOTE:  The following are assumptions made by the parsers.